Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Add the Eon Ticket
  - Add the Mystic Ticket and its related events
  - Add the Aurora Ticket and its related events
- - Make Lugia, Ho-Oh, Groudon and Kyogre only fight the player if they fulfill certain conditions
+ - Make Lugia, Ho-Oh, Groudon and Kyogre only available to be fought if the player fulfills certain conditions
  - Add Articuno, Zapdos, Moltres, Mewtwo, Raikou, Entei, Suicune, Celebi and Jirachi, and their respective events
  - Professor Birch will now let you get a copy of a Pokemon you already have (except Legendaries) so no Pokemon is completely missable